2024 Scholarships - Wayne County | CampusReel

 2024 Wayne County Scholarships

 Wayne County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 51% of Wayne County residents in New York over the age of 25 have graduated with a professional degree - 21% have completed high school.
+Despite high costs, 38% of Wayne County residents in North Carolina over the age of 25 have graduated with a professional degree - 22% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Wayne County residents in New York will continue to need help paying for college.
-3,021 men and 3,008 women are enrolled in grades 9-12 while 1,410 men 1,864 women are currently undergraduates in college.
+It’s clear that Wayne County residents in North Carolina will continue to need help paying for college.
+3,335 men and 3,111 women are enrolled in grades 9-12 while 2,608 men 3,965 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Wayne County residents and can help pay for school in a variety of ways.
 Wayne County scholarships, whether they are exclusively available to Wayne County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Wayne County residents.

 How much total award money and scholarships are available for Wayne County residents?